CyVerse-learning-materials/cyverse_mooc/step3.rst

      a.
 Use the search bar where you can search for anything in the Data, Apps, and Analyses panels.

      b.
-Use the question bar to chat with CyVerse support.
+Use the question button to chat with CyVerse support.

      c.
 Use the bag feature to organize items you want to download (e.g. like an online shopping cart).